-When connecting the instrument to a local network it will try to retrieve an IP address via DHCP.
+When connecting the instrumet to a local network it will try to retrieve an IP address via DHCP.
 The network administrator should preferably lock an IP address to the instrument in the router.
-Alternatively, a fixed IP address can be set using the IPADdress command (see 4.3.1 and Error!
-Reference source not found.).
+Alternatively, a fixed IP address can be set using the IPADdress command (see 4.3.1 and the Command Reference document).
 If it is not possible to discover the instrument's IP address on the local network, it will be necessary first to connect via the USB/serial interface.

-When opening a connection to the instrument it is important to use port 5025, otherwise the instrument will not respond.
+When opening a connection to the instrument it is important to use port 5025, otherwise, the instrument will not respond.
 The instrument can have up to 8 concurrent TCP/IP connections.